pmjordan/tosca-specs/tosca_2_0/events.md

 - Nodes can define multiple capabilities, each of which can be targeted by multiple relationships of various types.

 An example is shown in the following figure:
+> To be provided

 This has the following implications:
 - `triggers` may need to send events to multiple relationships where